Explaining and Preventing Glycerin Rivers

 They don’t affect the quality of the soap, but they do affect the way it looks.
 Glycerin rivers create a cracked or mottled appearance that can obscure more intricate designs.
 This post goes over how to prevent them.

 Glycerin is a naturally-occurring byproduct of the soap making process.
 It adds cleansing properties and attracts moisture to the skin so it stays hydrated.
 In short, glycerin is one of the things that makes handmade soap so amazing.

 When cold process soap gets too hot the glycerin can congeal, which makes the rivers more visible.
 If they’re thick or clustered in one section of soap, it can be softer than the rest.

 How to prevent them

 The good news is glycerin rivers are fairly rare, and most people won’t notice them.
 However, if you want to create a smooth bar, here are a few easy steps to prevent them.

 - Try a water discount of 10% or higher.
 Along with preventing glycerin rivers, it helps prevent soda ash and helps the soap unmold and cure more quickly.

 - Mix your colorants well before adding them to soap, especially if you’re using pigments.
-We recommend a ratio of 1 teaspoon of colorant mixed into 1 tablespoon of a lightweight oil like Sweet Almond Oil.
-If you’re using Titanium Dioxide, it helps to disperse it in oil rather than distilled water.
+We recommend a ratio of 1 teaspoon of colorant mixed into 1 tablespoon of a lightweight oil like sweet almond.
+If you’re using titanium dioxide, it helps to disperse it in oil rather than distilled water.